November 2016 — Black Friday

 “Hell yes.
 My house is crowded right now.
 Clarinda, her husband, and their hyperactive twins are visiting, and I need a break from toddler chaos.
 They can climb all over Alfie.”

-Alfie—short for Alfio Jr.—is her sixteen-year-old brother.
-He’s quieter than the rest of the family, more of the observant type, but he doesn’t seem to mind being used as a jungle gym.
-He has the same soft freckles as Clarinda, but his features are sharper, more serious—dark hair, green eyes, and the kind of brooding stare that makes it clear he’s their father’s mini-me.
+Alfie — short for Alfio Jr.— is her sixteen-year-old brother.
+He’s quieter than the rest of the family, more observant, but he doesn’t seem to mind being used as a jungle gym.
+He has the same soft freckles as Clarinda, but sharper features, dark hair, green eyes, and the kind of stare that makes it clear he’s their father’s mini-me.

 I’ve always loved visiting their home.

-Just a few blocks from our modern ranch-style home, they live in a large Georgian Colonial-style house with five bedrooms and the kind of warmth that makes it feel like a hug the second you walk in.
-Even when it’s just the core family there, the place feels full of noise, of laughter—and best of all, love.
+Just a few blocks from our modern ranch-style house, they live in a large Georgian Colonial with five bedrooms and the kind of warmth that feels like a hug the second you walk in.
+Even when it’s only their core family, the place feels full of noise, laughter and love.

-Their dad’s Italian, their mom’s Puerto Rican, and both sides have families so big you’d swear they were trying to outdo each other.
-Whenever my aunt and I get invited to their family gatherings, we always end up staying way too late, eating way too much, and feeling like we belong.
+Their dad’s Italian, their mom’s Puerto Rican, and both sides have families so big you’d think they were competing.
+Whenever my aunt and I get invited to their gatherings, we always end up staying too late, eating too much, and feeling like we belong.

 “I love the twins, but they never stop talking.
 They must take after Abuela,” she joked, rolling her eyes.